project-gemmi/gemmi/docs/symmetry.rst

     The rest of this section has only Python examples mixed with the text.
     One longer C++ example is at the end.

-The name above is expected to be either a full international Herman-Mauguin symbol or a short symbol (*I2* instead of *I 1 2 1*).
+The name above is expected to be either a full international Hermann-Mauguin symbol or a short symbol (*I2* instead of *I 1 2 1*).
 This functions also searches the tabulated alternative names: